Skip to content

 Visiting Uzbekistan in January - February

 January and February are the coldest months in Uzbekistan.
-Temperatures don't drop too far below freezing but chilling winds can often make it feel colder.
-However, it tends to be dry and bright during this time, with clean air and blue skies that provide an excellent backdrop for photographing the country’s impressive mosques and minarets.
-You're likely to have the various sites to yourself as the winter months don't see many visitors to the country.
+Temperatures don't drop too far below 0° C (32° F), but chilling winds can often make it feel colder.
+However, it tends to be dry and bright during this time, with crisp air and blue skies that provide an excellent backdrop for photographing the country’s mosques and minarets.
+You're also likely to see the most popular sights without many others around because the winter months don't see as many visitors.

 Bolo Hauz Mosque, Bukhara, Uzbekistan